Benjamin144/featureScopeV3/README.md

 ## Features

+- links a form to an API and triggers an event listener submit button on front end
+- on serving data back to the front end, the following will occur.

 - **InformationStorage:**
 - will attempt to retrieve meta data & price info a web source, storing data in a local database every 5 minutes.
-In development..
+In development..e.g <https://featurescopev4.com/get/v4.0>

 - **DataFormatingRange:**
 - will adjoining platform to filter out specific range over time.
-In development....
+In development....e.g <https://featurescopev4.com/posts?tags=javascript> This endpoint will fetch any post that has a tag of JavaScript.

 - **DataVisualisation**
 - will attempt to visualize the data in a meaningful way.
 In development....